 Element panel

-The element panel appears in the right side of the editor when an element is selected.
-It provides detailed control over the appearance, attributes and interactivity of the selected element.
+The element panel appears in the right side of the editor when an element is selected, allowing you to configure CSS styling, HTML attributes, and events for the selected element.

 1. 1

-Styling: Configure visual appearance and layout for the element and its children
+Styling: Configure CSS styles for the element and its children

 2. 2